SHUcream00/FlyRUS/README.md

 # Fly R US
-PHP/CSS project for one of own group classes in college
+A mock flight reservation system using PHP/CSS project for one of own group classes in college